andrewdyer/event-dispatcher/README.md

 ### Events
 All events must be an instance of `Anddye\EventDispatcher\Events\EventInterface` and ideally should extend `Anddye\EventDispatcher\Events\AbstractEvent` - which will implement the required interface by default.

 When an event is dispatched, it's identified by a unique name.
-By default, the name of an event will be that off the class, however you can manually set an event name by overwriting the `getName()` method.
+By default, the name of an event will be that of the class, however you can manually set an event name by overwriting the `getName()` method.

 ```php
 namespace App\Events;